God's Beautiful Creatures:

 Samita Sharma from Chandigarh on October 21, 2013:

 Nice hub!
 You have a lot of great info and it was fun to read. :)

 Jo Alexis-Hagues from Lincolnshire, U.K on October 20, 2013:

 It is sad that so many of these wonderful creatures are endangered because of our callousness, greed and arrogance.
 This is an incredible hub, thank you for sharing.

-Mel Carriere from San Diego California on October 20, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on October 20, 2013:

 These animals look like they come straight out of science fiction.
 The Coconut crab is particularly intimidating.
 Very informative hub, I learned a lot.